Refugee Dads Prove the Power of a Father's Love

 Children whose fathers read to, play with and sing to them know they are loved.
 They are primed to become better lifelong learners and healthier young people.
 Rohingya refugee Saber Ahmed, 28, plays with his 18-month-old daughter Mobashera Bibi inside the shelter he shares with his pregnant wife Sadekunnahar, 26, and another daughter in Burmapara makeshift settlement, Cox's Bazar district, Bangladesh.
 The family was forced to flee their village in Myanmar when it was attacked by the military in a campaign against the Rohingya that UN officials have called "a textbook example of ethnic cleansing." © UNICEF/UN0155602/Sujan

 The children of loving, attentive fathers have better psychological health, self-esteem and life satisfaction in the long term.
-A father from the Democratic Republic of the Congo smiles with relief after reuniting with his children at the UNICEF-supported Cacanda reception center for refugees in Dundo, northern Angola.
-Since April 2017, thousands of people from the Democratic Republic of the Congo have crossed the border and arrived in Angola's Lunda Norte province, fleeing violent attacks in the Kasai region. © UNICEF/UN067870/Wieland
+A father from the Democratic Republic of the Congo smiles with relief after reuniting with his children at the UNICEF-supported Cacanda reception center for refugees in Dundo, northern Angola. © UNICEF/UN067870/Wieland

-Syrian refugee Amjad Al Rashdan, 42, prays with his children Basel, 11, and Idress, 5, at home in Charlottetown on Prince Edward Island, Canada.
+Syrian refugee Amjad Al Rashdan, 42, plays with his children Basel, 11, and Idress, 5, at home in Charlottetown on Prince Edward Island, Canada.
 The Al Rashdans were the first Syrian family to be resettled in P.E.I. in late 2015.
-Canada admitted 300,000 economic migrants, refugees and family reunifications in 2017, nearly 1 percent of its population, a higher proportion than any other developed country.
-The goal for 2018 is 310,000, with increases proposed every year until 2020.
+Immigration accounted for 80 percent of Canadian population growth between 2017 and 2018; 20 percent of the country's population is foreign-born.
+In 2017, Canada admitted 286,479 permanent residents, including economic migrants, refugees and family reunifications, and unveiled an ambitious plan to welcome more than 1 million immigrants by 2021.

 "It was really fast and very sad," says Basel, remembering what his father told him as they left their family home during heavy fighting in Syria.
 "Just take your very important things and put them in a small bag and come with us."
 At first, Basel was afraid to come to Canada, but with his father's support and encouragement, he now his considers himself Syrian-Canadian and is proud to be Canadian. © UNICEF/UN046031/Gilbertson VII Photo